Vietnam.vn - Nền tảng quảng bá Việt Nam

 Wang's husband, who has known her since middle school, said his wife's parents are both disabled and do not have even 10,000 yuan in savings.

 Wang said she understood her family's financial situation at the time, but was still "heartbroken" that her father had not told her the truth.
-For Wang, not being able to attend her dream school is her biggest regret in life.
+For Wang, not being able to attend her dream school was her biggest regret in life.

 But some people sympathized: "I can understand the father.
 If he was really that selfish, he would have thrown away the admission letter instead of keeping it."

 Reports of young girls being forced by their parents to pay for their brother’s education and living expenses are not uncommon in the country.
-Many less-educated parents still prefer sons, believing that they are the ones who will carry on the family line.
+Many less educated parents still prefer sons, believing that they are the ones who will carry on the family line.

 Khanh Linh (According to SCMP)